-Before white settlers arrived in the Chehalis Valley, the Cowlitz Indians lived in the area, although there is no evidence of a permanent settlement there.
+Before non-Native settlers arrived in the Chehalis Valley, the Cowlitz Indians lived in the area, although there is no evidence of a permanent settlement there.
 The Indians used the Chehalis River for canoe travel and relied on a trail that runs along present-day Route 12.
-The first white settlers, Schuyler and Eliza Saunders, arrived in 1850.
-The valley quickly became notorious among white settlers for its soggy conditions, earning the nickname “Saunders Bottom.”
+The first non-Indian settlers, Schuyler and Eliza Saunders, arrived in 1850.
+The valley quickly became notorious among the new settlers for its soggy conditions, earning the nickname “Saunders Bottom.”

 Nonetheless, settlers continued to arrive, attracted to the abundant timber resources and the lush prairielands perfectly suited for farming.
 In 1873, the Northern Pacific Railroad arrived, connecting the small community to markets on Puget Sound and on the Columbia River.
 The town of Chehalis incorporated in 1883 and continued to prosper with farming and the timber industry.
 In the years following World War II, both supply and demand for lumber became depleted and, especially after the Chehalis shingle mill burned down in 1953 and relocated to nearby Winlock, jobs were scarce.